Social Media 101: 5 Crucial Tips for Nurses to Play It Safe

 In the last several years, most human resource departments have formulated policies to help guide employees in how to behave on social media.
 These policies obviously mention the above rules, to avoid any type of HIPAA violation, but they often also address conduct on social media as a person who is affiliated with their institution.
 If you are advertising yourself as an employee of “ABC Hospital,” it is likely that ABC Hospital would not want you to share personal pictures that may cause friends, family or the public to have a negative impression of that organization based upon the behavior of its employee.
 While this may seem unfair, it is unfortunately true of many organizations.

+3. 3.
 Keep your profiles private, if you can

 In light of #2 above, keep in mind that the best way to safeguard yourself from negative consequences is to keep your social media profiles set to private, accessible only by your family and friends whom you can trust.
 Also, be judicious about friend-requesting co-workers until you know them quite well.
 Many young professionals choose to have a separate facebook account for family and friends versus co-workers, just so that the lines don’t become blurred.
 Others choose to politely decline friend-requests from any co-workers whatsoever, to be extra safe.
 This choice is obviously very personal and is based upon the culture within your particular organization.
 Just use your best judgement.

-Keep negative thoughts away from social media
+4. 4.
+Keep negative thoughts away from the online world.

 This one sounds quite obvious to many of you, I would imagine; but avoid blasting or bashing your employer openly on social media.
 It doesn’t matter if your profile is private or not.
 Most institutions frown upon their own employees spewing negativity about their workplace.
 Even if your profiles are private, you never know if a co-worker, friend or family member with a grudge against you could print something out and share it with the human resources department.
 It’s better not to take chances.